1 Line (Sound Transit): Rolling stock and equipment

 In September 2016, Sound Transit approved a $554 million order to Siemens Mobility for 122 S700 (Note: At the time of purchase and receipt of the first cars, the second generation of light rail vehicles were a version of Siemens' model S70, but Siemens retroactively rebranded this version as the S700 in 2020.)
 "Series 2" light rail vehicles to serve planned extensions to Northgate, Lynnwood, the Eastside, and Federal Way.
 Another 30 vehicles were added to the order in April 2017, bringing the total to 152 vehicles.
 The first Series 2 car arrived at Sound Transit's maintenance facility in June 2019, featuring the same seating capacity but a wider central walkway and other new features.
 The first Siemens cars entered service on May 14, 2021.
 A satellite maintenance facility in Bellevue was opened in 2021 to accommodate 96 more vehicles, including part of the new fleet and older Series 1 vehicles undergoing retrofit work.
 A third facility is planned to be built near Federal Way to support future system expansion.

 Future plans

 Sound Transit's expansion ballot measures, passed as Sound Transit 2 in 2008 and Sound Transit 3 in 2016, enabled the planning of future Link light rail extensions, scheduled to open in stages between 2021 and 2040.
-The Northgate Link extension opened on October 2, 2021, and extended the 1 Line by three stations to the north end of Seattle.
-It was followed by the 2 Line in 2024, a new line to Bellevue and Redmond, that will be extended west to Seattle in 2025.
-During construction related to the 2 Line (then called East Link) in early 2020, trains within the downtown transit tunnel were temporarily limited to single-track operations and divided into two lines at Pioneer Square station.

-As part of the Sound Transit 2 program, the 1 Line is scheduled to be extended south to Federal Way on December 6, 2025.
-In 2032, the 3 Line to West Seattle will begin service, temporarily operating between Alaska Junction and SODO station.
-The opening of an extension to Ballard by 2039, traveling via a new tunnel through Downtown Seattle, will split the corridor between two lines: the 1 Line, operating from Ballard to Tacoma via the Rainier Valley and Sea-Tac Airport; and the 3 Line, operating from Lynnwood (and later Everett) to West Seattle.
+In 2032, the 3 Line to West Seattle is scheduled to begin service, temporarily operating between Alaska Junction and SODO station.
+The opening of the Ballard Link Extension by 2039, traveling via a new tunnel through Downtown Seattle, is planned to split the corridor between two lines: the 1 Line, operating from Ballard to Tacoma via the Rainier Valley and Sea-Tac Airport; and the 3 Line, operating from Lynnwood (and later Everett) to West Seattle.
 Two infill stations along the current route of the 1 Line are planned to open in 2031 at South Graham Street in the Rainier Valley and Boeing Access Road in northern Tukwila.